duncantmiller/llm_prompt_engineering/README.md

 ##### VCR Cassettes
 The vcrpy package automatically generates .yaml files in /fixtures/vcr_cassettes based on the cassette usage in the tests.
 After a API call is recorded in the .yaml file it is used for subsequent test runs without the `--live-test` flag.
 To re-record a cassette, just delete the appropriate .yaml file here.

+##### message.py
+The Message class accepts a user prompt when it is initialized `new_message = Message(prompt="foo")`.
+The Message class supplements the user prompt with additional instructions and handles the logic of using the appropriate API call depending upon which model is being used.
+Each user message gets its own message object, eventually these would have a user_id to associate each message with a user or perhaps a chat_id for more granularity where the chat belongs to a user.

+##### chain.py
+This the start of a sample Langchain implementation for a chatbot using Retrieval Augmented Generation (RAG) and also providing the model with chat history for additional context.

+This demo uses a blog post from a url and stores a vector embedding of the content for RAG in memory.
+This could easily be expanded to text files and pdf documents with the vector embeddings stored in a database.
+It then uses Langchain's `create_retrieval_chain` to pass this vector embedding as context to the model with each prompt.
+It also use Langchain's `create_history_aware_retriever` to pass chat history along with each prompt.

+I plan to integrate this logic into the Message class and replace the OpenAI API calls with calls made through Langchain's ChatOpenAI class.

 ## Test Documentation

 The following is a review of all tests and methods used in the test.py file.